 Please visit the University Registrar's Transcripts page to find out how to order, print, or view transcripts.

 These PDF forms are designed to be filled in by typing on-screen, but require a handwritten signature.
 Departmental approval may be required.

 The Academic Calendars linked here include dates specific to the Graduate School.

 Academic policies, procedures and deadlines for enrollment, educational records and degree certification.

 Here you will find links to Assistantship Jobs Postings, Graduate Assistantship Policies and Procedures, Graduate Student Employee Appointment Procedures, and the 2009-2012 Graduate Student Employee Organization(GEO) Contract, as well as Additional Information for Graduate Student Employees and Graduate School Faculty and Staff.

-The Office of Professional Development (OPD) positions graduate students for success in their careers at UMass and beyond.
+The Office of Professional Development (OPD) positions graduate students and postdoctoral researchers for success in their careers at UMass and beyond.
 To accomplish this objective, we help students develop the professional knowledge and skills necessary to thrive in academia, industry, public policy and the non-profit sector.
-Our training programs encompass a broad spectrum of activities—including presentations, panel discussions, seminars, workshops, site visits, and non-credit courses—that range in duration from one hour to a semester or longer.
+Our training programs encompass a broad spectrum of activities—including presentations, panel discussions, seminars, workshops, and site visits—that range in duration from one hour to a semester or longer.
 Each of these instructional sessions builds competency in at least one of four key areas: teaching, communication, leadership & management, and career preparation.

 GrantSearch for Grad Students (GSGS) helps graduate students at UMass Amherst seek extramural support for their studies.
 We show graduate students how to identify and apply for fellowships and grants from sources outside the university.